conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 ## Console Configuration

+For a fully integrated Docker Compose, run our [get started](https://conduktor.io/get-started/) stack to try SQL.
+The below guide details how to add this feature to your existing deployment.

 ### Database Configuration

 By default, the SQL feature is disabled.
 You will need to add additional configuration about the database for storing the data.